ProductiveRage/FullTextIndexer/README.md

     using System;
     using System.Collections.Generic;
     using System.Linq;
-    using Common.Lists;
+    using FullTextIndexer.Common.Lists;
-    using Common.Logging;
+    using FullTextIndexer.Common.Logging;
-    using FullTextIndexer.Indexes;
+    using FullTextIndexer.Core.Indexes;
-    using FullTextIndexer.Indexes.TernarySearchTree;
+    using FullTextIndexer.Core.Indexes.TernarySearchTree;
-    using FullTextIndexer.IndexGenerators;
+    using FullTextIndexer.Core.IndexGenerators;
-    using FullTextIndexer.TokenBreaking;
+    using FullTextIndexer.Core.TokenBreaking;

     namespace Tester
     {